zetifinance/main-website-2023-fork/content/pages/fleets.md

       heading: Fleets
       rich_editor: >-
         Transport is becoming an on-demand service.
-Fleet operators need to adopt low or zero-emission vehicles; whether due to customer demand, legislative requirements, or simply because it’s the right thing to do.
+Fleet operators need to adopt c﻿leaner transport solutions; whether due to customer demand, legislative requirements, or simply because it’s the right thing to do.

         However, financing is expensive and often disconnected from revenue generation, not to mention the hidden costs and penalties sometimes found with traditional leasing.

-        Zeti’s pay-per-mile financing optimizes your cash flow and can help secure your profit margin.
+        Zeti’s flexible financing optimizes your cash flow and can help secure your profit margin.
       buttons: []
   - type: grid
     variant: card